jtladner/PracticalComputing_Spring2022/Week03_Shell-pt2/readme.md

     2. Within the shell, move into the decompressed source code directory.

     3. Compile the RaxML program using ```make```.
-It may take a few tries to find a source code version that is compatible with your precessor and operating system.
+It may take a few tries to find a source code version that is compatible with your processor and operating system.
 See [manual](https://github.com/stamatak/standard-RAxML/tree/master/manual ) for details.
 Here is an example of a command that worked on my laptop:

     ```make -f Makefile.AVX.gcc```